Dark matter: 1980s and 90s

+Since 2000

+Since the turn of the millennium, the search for particle dark matter has been dominated by the hypothesis of weakly interacting massive particles (WIMPs), driven by hypothesized connections to supersymmetry.
+Experimental efforts were characterized by a rapid increase in sensitivity using liquid xenon detectors, including XENON, LUX, PandaX, and LUX-ZEPLIN (LZ).
+Despite pushing interaction limits down by orders of magnitude, these direct detection experiments all reported null results for WIMPs across the standard GeV–TeV mass range.
+As of late 2025, the LZ experiment had excluded WIMP cross-sections above 9 GeV/c^{2} and reported the first detection of boron-8 solar neutrinos via coherent elastic neutrino-nucleus scattering in a dark matter detector; this marks the experimental entry into the neutrino floor "fog," an irreducible background of neutrino noise that complicates future WIMP searches.
+Concurrently, the failure of the Large Hadron Collider to detect supersymmetric particles has constrained the theoretical parameter space for WIMPs.
+These constraints have shifted significant focus toward alternative candidates such as axions.
+The Axion Dark Matter Experiment achieved sensitivity to the plausible DFSZ axion model in the micro-electronvolt range by the early 2020s.

+The prevailing view among cosmologists remains that dark matter is composed primarily of some type of not-yet-characterized subatomic particle.
+While this remains the majority opinion, the lack of particle detection has led to a divergence in consensus, with macroscopic candidates such as primordial black holes seeing renewed interest following observations by LIGO and the James Webb Space Telescope.
+The search for such particles, by a variety of means, is one of the major efforts in particle physics.

 Technical definition

 In standard cosmological calculations, "matter" means any constituent of the universe whose energy density scales with the inverse cube of the scale factor, i.e., ρ ∝ a^{−3}.
 This is in contrast to "radiation", which scales as the inverse fourth power of the scale factor ρ ∝ a^{−4}, and a cosmological constant, which does not change with respect to a (ρ ∝ a^{0}).
 The different scaling factors for matter and radiation are a consequence of radiation redshift.
 For example, after doubling the diameter of the observable Universe via cosmic expansion, the scale, a, has doubled.
 The energy of the cosmic microwave background radiation has been halved (because the wavelength of each photon has doubled); the energy of ultra-relativistic particles, such as early-era standard-model neutrinos, is similarly halved.
 (Note: However, in the modern cosmic era, this neutrino field has cooled and started to behave more like matter and less like radiation.)
 The cosmological constant, as an intrinsic property of space, has a constant energy density regardless of the volume under consideration.

 In principle, "dark matter" means all components of the universe which are not visible but still obey ρ ∝ a^{−3}.
 In practice, the term "dark matter" is often used to mean only the non-baryonic component of dark matter, i.e., excluding "missing baryons".
 Context will usually indicate which meaning is intended.